-Enable token verification to ask all remote agents to provide the token during the initial contact with the Bamboo server.
+Enable token verification to ask all remote agents to provide the token during the initial contact with Bamboo.
 Once you enable the verification, all agents that try to connect to Bamboo without the token are rejected before leaving any trail in Bamboo.
-By default, the feature is disabled for Bamboo Server.
+By default, the feature is disabled for Bamboo Data Center.